solarstrings/GPL2ASE/README.md

 GIMP is free software anyone can use, Adobe Photoshop not so much.

-This converter was written for converting GIMP .gpl palettes to Adobe .ase palettes, for various reasons:
+This converter was written for converting GIMP .gpl palette to Adobe .ase palette (RGB colors), for various reasons:
  - Sharing custom palettes created in GIMP with those who use Photoshop as their daily driver.
  - converting custom .gpl palettes to .ase for importing into blender for texture painting
  - Any other .ase need anyone might have